sagemath/sage-archive-2023-02-01/src/doc/en/developer/conventions.rst

            \leq
            e \sum_{i=1}^{\infty} a_i

-   Note that the MATH block is automatically wraps in a latex math environment (i.e. in ``\[ \]`` or ``$$``, etc.).
+   Note that the MATH block is automatically wrapped in a latex math environment (i.e. in ``\[ \]`` or ``$$``, etc.).
 To use aligned equations, use the **aligned** environment::